'Playing with courage' key for Brighton - De Zerbi

-Manchester United 1-3 Brighton: 'Playing with courage' key for Brighton say Roberto De Zerbi
+Manchester United 1-3 Brighton: 'Playing with courage' key for Brighton, says Roberto de Zerbi

 Last updated on .From the section Brighton

-Brighton manager Roberto De Zerbi says his players' "courage" was the key to their latest triumph over Manchester United.
+Brighton manager Roberto de Zerbi says his players' "courage" was the key to their latest triumph over Manchester United.

 The visitors' 3-1 win at Old Trafford was their fourth in a row against United in the Premier League.